top of page

 2 year olds

-A mommy and me class for two year olds to explore how they move, strengthen their coordination, and work their muscles and minds.
-A parent (or grandparent or nanny) is invited to join class at the beginning of the year to assist/dance along with their developing dancer.
-As the year progresses dancers transition to being independent in class with out the participation from a parent
+A mommy and me style class where toddlers explore how they move, strengthen their coordination, and work their muscles and minds.
+A parent/guardian is expected to participate.
+As the year progresses dancers transition to being independent in class with out the participation from a parent.
+Please refrain from using cell phones in class.

 Creative Movement